-So, what are the SEO implications?
+What are the SEO Implications?

 Google also reduced the number of listings in Google Maps from 7 to 3.
 As you can see in the screenshot above, the Google Maps business listings are now displayed just below paid ads and are highly prized positions as they can drive an enormous amount of traffic.